sergeych/universa/README.md

 # Universa

-> Alfa state: direct access to Java API ready for test.
+> Alfa state: direct full access to Java API ready for test, started adapter of remote objects - syntax sugar for direct access to remote objects.

 This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa's UMI protocol.